-Exponential growth of data:The recent years have seen explosive growth of digital data stored in computer databases. .
+Exponential growth of data:The recent years have seen explosive growth of digital data stored in computer databases.
 With continued innovation revolving around digital technologies, the Internet and mobile computing, the amount of data continues to grow exponentially.

-Shortage of skilled people:At this rate, there will soon be a shortage of talented analysts who can help organizations work with this much big data.
+Shortage of skilled people:At this rate, there will soon be a shortage of talented analysts who can help organisations work with this much big data.
 McKinsey Global Institute’s Big data: The next frontier for innovation, competition, and productivity estimates that by 2018, “the United States alone could face a shortage of 140,000 to 190,000 people with deep analytical skills as well as 1.5 million managers and analysts with the know-how to use the analysis of big data to make effective decisions.”

-Sustainable competitive advantage:Business Analytics also known as Business Intelligence (BI) has become strategically important for every organization to keep competitive advantage by extracting meaningful information from the flood of digital data collected by businesses, government, and scientific agencies.
+Sustainable competitive advantage:Business Analytics also known as Business Intelligence (BI) has become strategically important for every organisation to keep competitive advantage by extracting meaningful information from the flood of digital data collected by businesses, government, and scientific agencies.

 Critical business impact:Some specific applications of Business Analytics, which allow for many novel avenues of opportunity for businesses to optimise and adapt their business model, are: critical product analysis; improved customer service; up-selling opportunities; simplified inventory management; and competitive price insights.

 Increase ROI:Return on Investment = [Value achieved through the solution] – [Cost of the solution]